Cameron-n/newtonfractal/README.md

 # newtonfractal
-Creates newton fractals with customisable colors and parameters
+Creates newton fractals with customisable colors and parameters (WIP)